galiteintechnologies/image-size-finder/README.md

-# Image Size Detail
+# Image Size Finder
-Extension to get array of images with size detail and valid image by size given in configuration.
+Extension to get image details with size, height,width and valid flag value by mininum/maxinum size given in configuration.